Scanning Joomla Website For Malware – Fix Hacked Joomla Website

 - Page loading gets slow or bulky.

-- Previously non-existant spam starts to appear on your site.
+- Previously non-existent spam starts to appear on your site.

 - The site gets blacklisted by Google for ‘malware‘ or ‘phishing‘.